oneapi-src/level-zero-spec/scripts/tools/PROG.md

 * [Program Debug](#dbg)

 ${"#"} <a name="init">Initialization</a>
-The driver must be initialized by calling ::${t}Init after calling ::${x}Init and before calling any other experimental function.
+The driver must be initialized by calling ::${t}Init after calling ::${x}Init and before calling any other tools function.
 Simultaneous calls to ::${t}Init are thread-safe.

 ${"#"} <a name="at">API Tracing</a>